2017 NBA playoffs: (1) Boston Celtics vs. (8) Chicago Bulls

+The Celtics become the fourth team to win a best-of-seven playoff series after losing the first 2 games at home.
 After trailing 2–0 in the series, the Celtics came back to tie the series as Rajon Rondo was ruled out indefinitely after breaking his right thumb in Game 2, and Al Horford scored 18 points and grabbed 8 rebounds in Game 3, and Isaiah Thomas scorched the Bulls for 33 points in Game 4.
 The Celtics' win in Game 5 would be the only home game victory of the series, and Avery Bradley scored 23 points in Game 6 as the Celtics eliminated the Bulls.
 Notably, this series began one day following the death of Chyna Thomas, younger sister of Isaiah, in a one-car accident.
 Thomas played all six games of the series, before returning to the state of Washington for her funeral on April 29.
 Game 6 also marked the final game of Jimmy Butler's tenure as a Bull.